New Zealand Branch Activities

 The Trust fulfils its purposes in a couple of ways:

-The Trustees are proud to introduce the NZRET Pikimairawea Award.
+The Trustees are proud to present the NZRET Pikimairawea Award.

 Māori legend says that the demigod Maui obtained his knowledge from his grandmother’s jawbone.
 He fashioned a matau (hook) with that jawbone and fished up the North Island.
 Taranaki tradition has a name for that jawbone – Pikimairawea.